 Wimbledon

-Wimbledon is one of the most prestigious Grand Slam tournaments in tennis, held annually in south-west London in the town that shares its name.
-The biggest names in the sport descend on London each year and the tournament holds various categories throughout the two-week timeframe.
+Wimbledon is one of the most prestigious Grand Slam tournaments in tennis, held annually in south-west London in the town that lends the tournament its name.
+The biggest names in the sport descend on Wimbledon each year and the tournament holds various categories throughout the two-week timeframe.

-The categories competed in at Wimbledon are as follows:
+The titles competed for at Wimbledon are as follows:

 - Men’s singles and doubles